Anaiwan Language Revival Program

 Ambēyaŋ man and UNE student Callum Clayton-Dixon is spearheading the research component of the Language Revival Program (*Ambēyaŋ is a clan/dialect of the ‘Anaiwan’ tribal/language group located in the south of the New England Tableland region).
 After completing a year of the Master of Applied Linguistics (MAAL), Callum commenced a research degree at UNE in January 2017.
-The title of his research is ‘Decolonizing the Anaiwan language’.
+The title of his research is ‘Decolonising the Anaiwan language’.

 For indigenous peoples, language is not simply a tool for communication; language is a medium for relating with kin and country in a healthy and proper way.
-Colonization has dislocated people from country, and the same has happened to our language.
-Decolonization is therefore the undoing of this destructive process.
+Colonisation has dislocated people from country, and the same has happened to our language.
+Decolonisation is therefore the undoing of this destructive process.
 Our language was written down on pages now gathering dust in library and university archives.
 The people speaking our language were written out of history, along with much of the cultural context and connection to country inherent in Aboriginal languages.
 In putting community, country, and culture back into the language, we are determined to breathe new life into our ancient tongue, and this is just the beginning of a long journey ahead.

 Anaiwan Language Revival Program membership application form: is.gd/e9RXLA

 Facebook page: www.facebook.com/RevivingAnaiwan